-Reaching a verdict on the dry run
+Reaching a verdict on the dry run9th March 2017

 The two catastrophes chosen to test the London Market's financial muscle and speed of response were a large-scale power blackout in the US followed by the biggest-ever hurricane hitting downtown Miami.
 The in-depth simulation, lasting two weeks, was the first of its kind and provided a number of lessons for the market.
 We asked four senior market figures for their opinions of the exercise, what surprised them about its conclusions, and what should happen next.